 Remember the classic card game favorite, Go Fish?
-Use this twist on it to help your third grader learn her grammar terms in a fun way!
-Make Grammar Cards with adjectives, verbs, adverbs, and nouns written on them and find the matches.
-Your child will learn to recognize the different parts of grammar and speech, practice reading and writing, and have a great time doing it!
+Use this twist on it to help your child learn her grammar terms in a fun way!
+Make grammar cards with adjectives, verbs, adverbs, and nouns written on them and find the matches.
+Your child will learn to recognize the different parts of speech, practice reading and writing, and have a great time doing it!

-- Go over each grammatical term with your child.
-Remind him that a noun is a person, place or thing (dog, bone, sun), an adjective is a describing word (wet, sunny, silly), a verb is an action word (run, skip, walk), and an adverb is a word that describes a verb (quickly, slowly).
+Go over each grammatical term with your child.
+Remind him that a noun is a person, place or thing (dog, bone, sun) and an adjective is a describing word (wet, sunny, silly), a verb is an action word (run, skip, walk), and an adverb is a word that describes a verb or adjective (quickly, slowly).

 Play the game:

-- Shuffle the cards, then deal 7 cards to each player.
+Shuffle the cards, and then deal 7 cards to each player.
 Place the remaining cards in a pile between both players.

-- To start the game, player one picks an unmatched card from her hand.
+To start the game, player one pick out an unmatched card of her hand.
 She then states whether the card is an adverb, noun, adjective, or verb so the other player can find the card quickly.

-- If she has the match, player two hands the card over to player one who sets the match aside and takes another turn.
-If she doesn't, she says, "Go fish!" and player one takes a new card from the deck and player two has a turn.
+If she has the match, Player Two hands the card over to Player One who sets the match aside and takes another turn.
+If Player Two doesn't have the card, she says, "Go fish!" and Player One takes a new card from the deck.
+Then it's Player Two's turn.